ytmytm/plus4-burstcart/README.md

 - DOS wedge
 - embedded Directory Browser

+Be sure to choose correct ROM version - for VIA or CPLD.

-## PCB
+## VIA PCB jumpers

-There are three jumpers on the PCB:
+There are three jumpers on the VIA PCB:

 - JP1 determines how the `/IRQ` line is connected to the VIA.
 For W65C22S, it should go through a diode; for all other 6522 versions, it can be connected directly, and `D1` can be omitted.
 - JP2 chooses the clock for VIA - `phi0` or `phi2` (default)